 Jordan Lake Spring Bird Count

-After the count, you may submit your count data to Norm.
-The following forms may be sent to Norm either by email: firstname.lastname@example.org (Excel format) or as hard copies (PDF format, address on form).
+The following forms may be sent to Norm either by email: firstname.lastname@example.org (Excel format) or as hard copies (PDF format, note his new address on the form).
 Note that the count forms have been formatted to print out on letter-sized paper in landscape orientation:

 - Spring Count checklist for electronic entry and submission as an Excel file